Category: Trip-planning

 • Loreto — Mid-peninsula gem on the Sea of Cortez.
 World-class dorado, yellowtail, and roosterfish.
 Fly in or drive the Transpeninsular Highway.

-• East Cape — Between La Paz and Cabo, the East Cape delivers roosterfish, dorado, and wahoo in a less-crowded setting.
+• East Cape — Between La Paz and Cabo.
+Roosterfish, dorado, and wahoo in a less-crowded setting.
 Popular with fly anglers.

-• Cabo San Lucas — The most developed, most expensive, and highest-volume destination.
-Marlin, sailfish, wahoo, dorado, and tuna.
-World-famous striped marlin fishery.
+• Cabo San Lucas — The most developed, most expensive, highest-volume destination.
+Marlin, sailfish, wahoo, dorado, tuna.

 Your first decision is northern Baja (drive-able, familiar species) vs. southern Baja (fly or long drive, exotic species, warmer water).
-Most SoCal anglers start with Ensenada and work their way south over multiple trips.
+Most SoCal anglers start with Ensenada or the Coronados and work their way south over multiple trips.
+That’s the path I’d recommend.

 Step 2: Pick Your Season

 • Spring (March–May): Excellent yellowtail and halibut in the north.
-Slow warm-water action in the south, but uncrowded and affordable.
+Slower warm-water action in the south but uncrowded and affordable.

 • Summer (June–August): Peak season.
-Dorado are everywhere, tuna are offshore, wahoo starts picking up in the south.
-Cabo is busy and pricey.
+Dorado everywhere, tuna offshore, wahoo picking up.
+Cabo busy and pricey.
 Best overall time for first-timers.

 • Fall (September–October): The sweet spot.
-Water is warmest, pelagics are stacked, crowds thin out.
+Water warmest, pelagics stacked, crowds thinning.
 Arguably the best fishing of the year, especially for dorado and wahoo.

 • Winter (November–February): Quieter and cheaper.
 Northern Baja fishes well for halibut and bottom species.
-The south slows for warm-water fish but big yellowfin tuna sometimes show.
-Cabo marlin fishing can be excellent.
+South slows for warm-water fish but Cabo marlin fishing can be excellent.

 Step 3: Get Your Mexican Fishing License

 A Mexican fishing license is required for anyone fishing in Mexican waters, including aboard a charter boat.
-This is non-negotiable — fishing without one risks fines and gear confiscation.
-The good news: getting one is easy and affordable.
+This isn’t negotiable — fishing without one risks fines and gear confiscation.
+Getting one is easy and affordable.

 Licenses are issued by CONAPESCA (Mexico’s fisheries authority) and can be purchased online at conapesca.gob.mx or through services like Mexico Fishing Permits.
-Rates as of 2026:
+Rates (approximate 2026):

 Buy your license before you leave home.
 Print a copy and keep a digital backup on your phone.
 Many charters include the license in their price — always confirm before booking.